 Longevity medicine focuses on identifying these early biological changes and addressing them before disease progresses.

-This approach integrates lifestyle medicine, metabolic health evaluation, preventive cardiology, advanced diagnostics, hormone assessment, and personalized prevention strategies designed to improve long-term outcomes and healthspan.
+This approach integrates lifestyle medicine, metabolic health evaluation, preventive cardiology, advanced diagnostics, hormone assessment, sleep and recovery, brain health, gut health, inflammation, and personalized prevention strategies designed to improve long-term outcomes and healthspan.

-At HormoneSynergy® Longevity Medicine in Portland and Lake Oswego, this model is grounded in Evidence-Based Preventive Longevity Medicine.
+At HormoneSynergy® Longevity Medicine in Portland and Lake Oswego, this model is grounded in Evidence-Based Preventive Longevity Medicine: medicine, not marketing.

 Core Longevity Medicine Systems